ionos-cloud/sdk-go/docs/README.md

 ### Depth

 Many of the _List_ or _Get_ operations will accept an optional _depth_ argument.
 Setting this to a value between 0 and 5 affects the amount of data that is returned.
 The details returned vary depending on the resource being queried, however, it generally follows this pattern.
-By default, the SDK sets the _depth_ argument to the maximum value.

 | Depth | Description |
 | :--- | :--- |